-* Match the right person with the right task.
-The wrong person in the wrong task causes chaos.
+- Match the right person with the right task.
+The wrong person in the wrong task creates chaos.
 It causes all kinds of motivational problems.
 Delegating is more than just passing off work.
 You need to understand what the task is all about and what the person is good at, and that will help you get the right person with the right task.

 When you organize any project, help people “own” it.
 In Nehemiah, you see again and again men making repairs near their houses.
 If you lived in Jerusalem, where would you be most interested in building the wall?
 Probably by your house!